 What is a Grace Period?

-The federal government creates a favorable environment for borrowers to repay their loans.
-It is understandable that borrowers cannot find jobs immediately as they graduate.
+The government creates a favorable environment for borrowers to repay their loans.
+Understandably, borrowers cannot find jobs immediately as they graduate.
 It takes time to find a job opportunity and pass all the stages until a new graduate finally gets employment.
 Hence, the government allows graduates to take some time off and focus on their career opportunities before starting the repayment.
 Besides, this period is helpful to plan the finances and choose a suitable repayment plan for the borrower.

 The student loan grace period usually covers six months after graduation (or when a borrower loses qualification for non-repayment).